Solar Power for Small Businesses (what you need to know)

 Request a free solar business case and compare leading commercial installers

-The short answer is a simple “YES”.
 The Federal Government rebate comes in the form of Small-scale technology certificates (STC’s) and is applicable to all small businesses looking to invest in a solar array for the first time.

-Generally as a rule of thumb the rebate equates to around 1 third off the cost of a solar install price.
+Generally as a rule of thumb the rebate equates to around a third off the cost of a solar install price.
 If you would like to know the current value of each certificate as well as complete a calculation on how much rebate you would be entitle to, please see Green Bank for assistance.

-6. What products should I use?
+What solar products should are best?

 Table from Sunwiz Insights